Facebook (FB): New Buy Recommendation for This Technology Giant

-Stifel Nicolaus analyst John Egbert maintained a Buy rating on Facebook (FB) today and set a price target of $230.00.
-The company’s shares closed last Friday at $190.07.
+In a report released today, Brian Fitzgerald from Wells Fargo maintained a Buy rating on Facebook (FB), with a price target of $225.00.
+The company’s shares closed last Tuesday at $183.21.

-According to TipRanks.com, Egbert is a 4-star analyst with an average return of 10.2% and a 40.3% success rate.
-Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Spotify Technology SA, and Zillow Group.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 29.8% and a 75.9% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as UBISOFT Entertainment, IAC/InterActiveCorp, and LiveRamp Holdings.

-Facebook has an analyst consensus of Strong Buy, with a price target consensus of $222.41, representing a 21.4% upside.
+Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $220.35, representing a 16.8% upside.
 In a report issued on April 13, Canaccord Genuity also maintained a Buy rating on the stock with a $230.00 price target.

 See today’s analyst top recommended stocks >>